yjb6/SaRO-GS.github.io/README.md

 # Nerfies

-This is the repository that contains source code for the [Nerfies website](https://nerfies.github.io).
+This is the repository that contains source code for the [SaRO-GS website](https://yjb6.github.io/SaRO-GS.github.io/).

+The code is from [Neries](https://nerfies.github.io)

 If you find Nerfies useful for your work please cite:
 ```